-Table 3.5 provides deflection requirements for flexible pavements with flexible surfacing.
-At least 95% of all tests shall comply with the standards appropriate to the road type.
-Table 3.5 below shall be considered as a minimum standard for deflections.
-In addition, no test shall give deflections greater than 25% above the specified maximum.
+Table 3-5 provides deflection requirements for flexible pavements with flexible surfacing.
+At least 90% of all tests shall comply with the standards appropriate to the road type.
+Table 3-5 below shall be considered as a minimum standard for deflections.
+In addition, no test shall give deflections greater than 25% above the 90th percentile deflection.